DOI-ONRR/doi-extractives-data/_how-it-works/natural-resources/production.md

 ### Wind power

 Wind power takes advantage of daily wind cycles to rotate wind turbines, which can be clustered together on wind farms.
-In 2013, wind power accounted for [2% of total U.S. energy production (PDF)](http://www.energy.gov/sites/prod/files/wind_vision_highlights.pdf).
+In 2013, wind power accounted for [2% of total U.S. energy production](http://www.eia.gov/totalenergy/data/monthly/pdf/mer.pdf).
 Texas (44.9 GW hours), Iowa (17.9 GW hours), Oklahoma (14 GW hours), and California (12.3 GW hours) are leading producers.

 No offshore wind projects have been completed to date.
 [The National Renewable Energy Laboratory](http://www.nrel.gov/) estimated in 2012 that there is enough wind energy potential offshore to generate [four times the electricity held by the U.S. power grid](http://www.boem.gov/renewable-energy-program/renewable-energy-guide/offshore-wind-energy.aspx).
 While wind speeds off the Atlantic Coast and in the Gulf of Mexico are lower than in the Pacific, the presence of shallower waters in the Atlantic makes developing wind projects there more affordable in the short term.
 To date, the Bureau of Ocean Energy Management (BOEM) has issued nine commercial wind energy leases on the Atlantic Outer Continental Shelf, including those offshore of [Delaware, Maryland, Massachusetts, Rhode Island, and Virginia](http://www.boem.gov/Lease-and-Grant-Information/).
 BOEM expects to hold lease sales for areas offshore of [New Jersey](http://www.boem.gov/State-Activities-New-Jersey/) and [North Carolina](http://www.boem.gov/state-activities-north-carolina/) in the near future and is considering a number of other commercial wind energy planning areas.